bonitasoft/bonita-doc/md/environments.md

 ## Define a custom environment

-To define a custom environment for a process, open the process in Bonita Studio Performance, Efficiency, or Teamwork edition and select the pool.
+To define a custom environment for a process, open the process in Bonita Studio Entreprise, Performance, Efficiency, or Teamwork edition and select the pool.
 Then choose **New environment...** from the **Configure**, **Run**, or **Debug** menu in the Cool bar, enter a name for the new environment, and click _**OK**_.
 The new environment will appear in the  **Configure**, **Run**, and **Debug** menus in the Cool bar.

 ## Configure a process in an environment